 There is no special message for a failure of a Gateway.
-However as all orders from sessions connected via the failed Gateway will be deleted, a lot of Order Delete updates are expected.
+However, as all non-persistent orders and quotes from sessions connected via the failed Gateway will be deleted, a lot of Order Delete updates are expected.

 There is no special message for a failure of a Gateway.
-However as all orders from sessions connected via the failed Gateway will be deleted, multiple price levels may see a reduction of size.
+However, as all non-persistent orders and quotes from sessions connected via the failed Gateway will be deleted, multiple price levels may see a reduction of size.